-Provisions of the Co ode Corporate Governance Report Each Independent Director is required to complete a Director's Independence Checklist annually to confirm his independence based on the guidelines as set out in the Code.
-The Independent Directors must also confirm whether they consider themselves independent despite not having any relationship identified in the Code.
-The results of the self-assessment are then collated by the Company Secretary and reported to the Board.
-The Board, with the concurrence of the NC, has reviewed the respective confirmations and declarations of the Independent Directors, namely Ms Amelia Vincent, Mr Ng Ser Chiang and Mr Andrew Bek, and after taking into account of their respective working experience and contributions, the Board is satisfied that each of them is independent in character and judgement.
-Given their independence, respective wealth of business and working experience and professionalism in carrying out their duties, the NC had found each of Ms Amelia Vincent, Mr Ng Ser Chiang and Mr Andrew Bek suitable to continue to act as Independent Directors of the Company.
+Provisions of the Code Corporate Governance Report Given their independence, respective wealth of business and working experience and professionalism in carrying out their duties, the NC had found each of Ms Amelia Vincent, Mr Ng Ser Chiang and Mr Andrew Bek suitable to continue to act as Independent Directors of the Company.
 The Board has accepted the NC's recommendation that each of Ms Amelia Vincent, Mr Ng Ser Chiang and Mr Andrew Bek be considered independent.
 Each of Mr Andrew Bek, Ms Amelia Vincent and Mr Ng Ser Chiang have abstained from deliberating on their respective independence.
 Each Independent Director has recused himself/herself in the determination of his/her own independence.
-In line with the Rule 460(3)(d)(iii) of the Catalist Rules of the SGX-ST which will take effect from 1 January 2022, all independent directors who have served the Board for an aggregate period of more than nine years will undergo the mandatory two-tier voting process at the 2021 AGM.
-Currently, none of the Independent Directors have served on the Board beyond nine years from the respective date of their first appointment. majority of the directors make up a e Board where the ot independent.
-Provision 2.2 of the Code requires independent directors to make up a majority of the Board where the Chairman of the Board is not independent.
-Chairman is n от таерепаетт.
-Mr Ng Chuan Heng, was re-designated from Non-Executive Chairman to be an Executive Chairman of the Company on 1 August 2020.
-Nevertheless, majority of the Board members were made up of Independent Directors in compliance with Provision 2.2 of the Code.
+With effect from 1 January 2022, a director will not be independent if he has served for an aggregate of more than 9 years and his continued appointment as an independent director has to be sought and approved in separate resolutions by (a) all shareholders and (b) shareholders, excluding the directors and chief executive officer of the issuer, and associates of such directors and chief executive officer (the "Two-Tier Voting").
+Such resolutions when approved by a Two-Tier Voting may remain in force for three years from the conclusion of the annual general meeting following the passing of the resolutions or the retirement or resignation of the director, whichever the earlier.
+Currently, none of the Independent Directors have served on the Board beyond nine years from the respective date of their first appointment.
+2.2 Independent directors make up a majority of the Board where the Chairman is no majority of the Board where the Chairman of the Board is not independent. independent.
+Although the Executive Chairman of the Company, Mr Ng Chuan Heng is not independent in accordance with the definition of the Code, but majority of the Board members were made up of Independent Directors which is in compliance with Provision 2.2 of the Code.
 The NC is of the view that the current Board composition is of an appropriate size, and comprise Directors who as a group, provide the appropriate balance and mix of skills, knowledge, experience, and are sufficiently diverse so as to foster constructive debate.
 No individual or small group of individuals dominates the Board's decision making.
 Therefore, the NC was of the view that the Board has sufficient independent element and its composition is appropriate to facilitate effective decision-making.